dtokazaki/okazakibruce2019/README.md

 			curl -X DELETE "https://60y6l6qi3c.execute-api.us-west-1.amazonaws.com/alpha/guardian?god_id=$pbkdf2-sha256$500002$xdj739vb.z/HmJMSQuhdyw$EpJzuydLRzCUN5ei8BbvCJOfUk0AYYeI.jm7uIzHgUk&guardian_id=$pbkdf2-sha256$500002$vrfWeq.11vpfq/XeGyNkrA$GTO9XIcTKYWt1ren2MTQ2Biku9Dd9bJDxHM.VPfKja4"
 			0

-NOTE: THESE NEXT 4 FUNCTIONS ARE OPTIONAL, AND CAN BE REMOVED IF YOU WANT THE GUARDIAN PIC AND NAME SAVED ON THEIR GOD ACCOUNT ONLY, AND NOT DIFFERENT COPIES ON DIFFERENT GOD ACCOUNTS.
-LET ME KNOW WHICH YOU CHOOSE SINCE I NEED TO DELETE THE PARAMETERS ON THE GUARDIAN SAVED ON THE GOD ACCOUNT IF YOU DONT WANT TO USE THESE FUNCTIONS
+NOTE: THESE NEXT 4 FUNCTIONS ONLY CHANGE THE NAME AND PIC ON THE GOD ACCOUNT.
+NOT THE GUARDIAN'S GOD ACCOUNT
+	EX: Guardian Name saved to Guardian's God Account: Darren Atkinson Mason(child) refers to Guardian as Big Daddy Adi, so Guardian Name shown to the child is Big Daddy Adi

 Put Guardian Name (NOTE: This only changes the guardian name on the GOD account, not the guardian name on the guardian account.
 You can just not use this function, or use it to save nicknames on the GOD account.
 If you want to change the Guardian name on their own account and the name on the GOD account, you must call both functions)
 	type: PUT